influxdata/docs-v2/content/influxdb/v2.0/upgrade/v1-to-v2/migrate-cqs.md

 ##### Group by time
 Use the [`aggregateWindow()` function](/influxdb/v2.0/reference/flux/stdlib/built-in/transformations/aggregates/aggregatewindow/) to group data into time windows and perform an aggregation on each window.
+In CQs, the interval specified in the `GROUP BY time()` clause determines the CQ execution interval.
+Use the `GROUP BY time()` interval to set the `every` task option.

 ###### InfluxQL
 ```sql